https://www.wemakescholars.com/education-loan/fixed-interest-rate-vs-floating-interest-rate

 What is MCLR?

 So, every bank has a base lending rate like MCLR i.e. the marginal costs of funds.
 This base rate is decided by the banks and is dependent on the cost of funds.
 It is a minimum lending rate below which banks are not allowed to lend money.
-As banks are not allowed to lend money below the MCLR percentage figure, they are required to calculate MCLR on a monthly basis that MCLR rate is used for the new loans which are sanctioned in that particular month.
+As banks are not allowed to lend money below the MCLR percentage figure, they are required to calculate MCLR monthly, the MCLR rate is used for the new loans that are sanctioned in that particular month.

 What is repo rate?